 Firm News and Announcements

 On Friday, Oct.
 19 at 1:00 p.m.
-Eastern, DWGP Shareholder Matthew R. Rudolphi and Mattey Consulting Principal Carol Mattey (former deputy chief of the FCC Wireline Competition Bureau) will co-present a webinar discussion on broadband regulatory and business law considerations for electric cooperatives.
-The webinar is presented by the Energy Cooperative Bar Association (“ECBA”) and moderated by National Rural Electric Cooperative Association Assistant (“NRECA”) General Counsel Jessica Healy.
-Topics will include FCC requirements, forming a subsidiary, or operating broadband as a division of your electric co-op, and more.
-Attorneys, CEOs, and employees at electric cooperatives that are considering or currently engaged in broadband are encouraged to attend.
-Registration for ECBA members available here: https://ecba.cooperative.com/events/Pages/event-registration.aspx?eventkey=d5a35759-0160-4e5a-a651-6bbb2e908666
+Eastern, DWGP Shareholder Matthew R. Rudolphi and Mattey Consulting Principal Carol Mattey (former deputy chief of the FCC Wireline Competition Bureau) co-presented a webinar discussion on broadband regulatory and business law considerations for electric cooperatives.
+The webinar was presented by the Energy Cooperative Bar Association (“ECBA”) and moderated by National Rural Electric Cooperative Association Assistant (“NRECA”) General Counsel Jessica Healy.
+Topics included FCC requirements, forming a subsidiary, or operating broadband as a division of your electric co-op, and more.

 On July 10, 2018, the Smart Electric Power Alliance (“SEPA”) recognized Walter W. Haase, General Manager of the Navajo Nation Tribal Utility Authority (“NTUA”) as the 2018 Visionary of the Year.
 The award, presented by DWGP President Jeff Genzer, recognizes Mr. Haase’s efforts in developing the Kayenta Solar Project, the Navajo Nation’s first large-scale solar project with an output of 27.3 megawatts of solar-generated energy.
 Through the development of this project, members of the Navajo Nation have been able to gain access to renewable energy at low cost, in addition to providing them with jobs in developing, constructing and operating the renewable energy facility.
 The SEPA judges noted that “Wally is the right person for this tough transition from fossil fuels to renewable generation.
 He’s able to both see the future and has the standing within the community to ensure that this renewable project got built.”